Psilocybin-assisted therapy in Colorado, carefully prepared and supported.

 The Follow-ThroughA Long Contemplative Tradition

-The ContextWhat a "mystical experience" actually means.
+The ContextWhat a "mystical experience" actually refers to.

 Unity & Sacredness